 Got leftover holiday ham?
 Make this fluffy, creamy, cheesy Healthy Ham and Broccoli Egg Bake recipe and enjoy it for breakfast, brunch, lunch, or dinner!

-It does have 4 tablespoons of flour in it, so it’s not entirely gluten-free.
+It does have 4 tablespoons of AP flour in it, so it’s not entirely gluten-free.
 I’ve made it a few times without the flour, but it turns out a little watery.
-Feel free to leave out the flour if a little extra moisture doesn’t bother you or if you want to turn it into a keto casserole.
+You can use coconut flour to make the egg bake gluten-free and a true Paleo, whole30, or keto casserole.

-- 2 green onions , the green & white parts minced
+- 2 green onions, minced, both green & white parts

 - 1 large head of fresh broccoli